nature1995/AI-Image-classifiers-on-Django-with-RESTAPI/README.md

   - [x] DenseNet121, DenseNet169, DenseNet201
   - [x] VGG16, VGG19
   - [x] NASNetMobile, NASNetLarge
+- [x] Run each part of functions seperately in local server
+- [x] Run all the functions in local server
 - [x] Run each part of functions seperately in my own cloud server
 - [x] Run all the functions in my own cloud server